andrehafner/p2p-explorer/README.md

-# How to Participate in the p2p Infra DAO/Load Balancer for Ergo Explorer
+# How to Participate in the p2p Infra DAO/Load Balancer for Ergo Explorer -- ARM Version

+Updates made here for Ubuntu v24 on an ARM device (aarch64).

 ## Prerequisites
 - Ubuntu Server (preferred)